Dictionary » Positive Words » Reclaim – Meaning, Definition, Synonyms and Antonyms

 2. Can “reclaim” be used for land?

-Yes, “reclaim” often refers to making land usable again, such as draining swamps or restoring polluted areas for farming or building.
+Yes.
+“Reclaim” often refers to making land usable again, such as draining swamps or restoring polluted areas for farming, housing, or development.

 3. Is “reclaim” always about physical things?

-No, it can also refer to abstract things like rights, reputation, or status.
+No. It can also refer to abstract ideas like rights, reputation, privileges, or status.

 Explore more R words